 Contact information for the sponsor's appropriately qualified medical personnel for the study is documented in the Study Contact List located in the investigator study master file held at the study site.

-The contact number is only to be used by investigational staff seeking advice on medical questions or problems if the established communication pathways between the investigational site and the study team are not available.
+The contact number is only to be used by investigational staff seeking advice on medical questions or problems in the event that the established communication pathways between the investigational site and the study team are not available.